 After such generous assistance, some might think Trump would hand Netanyahu a bill in the form of a real peace plan, including a Palestinian state and other elements to make it palatable to Palestinian leader Mahmoud Abbas, which Netanyahu would be beholden to support.
 If this happens, Netanyahu’s upcoming right-wing coalition would implode and he could not survive without a unity government.
 It is hard to envision a move so inconvenient to Netanyahu coming from this White House—unless, of course, it was somehow coordinated from the start.
 Some things may not be visible right now.

 How Israel is Committing Demographic Suicide

 To many people around the world, the idea of Israel handing over the West Bank (and Gaza) to the Palestinians is something of a historical imperative and a question of justice.
 Israelis do not see it that way for a variety of reasons.
 Most Jewish Israelis want justice but also want to mitigate risks.
 Most Jewish Israelis want peace but they distrust the Palestinians to offer it on any reasonable terms.
-Most Jewish Israelis note that without any of the West Bank, Israel at its narrowest is 10 miles (16 kilometers) wide, and reason that any territory they evacuate might eventually come under the rule of rocket-launching Islamists.
+Most Jewish Israelis note that without any of the West Bank, Israel at its narrowest is ten miles (sixteen kilometers) wide, and they reason that any territory they evacuate might eventually come under the rule of rocket-launching Islamists.